Everything you need to know about cashflow

 We recommend that you create your mini sales forecast first so you can plan how much you expect to sell in the future.

 Take a look at Sheet D in our handy cashflow forecast template.
 You’ll see that we’ve set up the template with a column for each month and a row for each product or service that you sell.
 We’ve also included a total column and total row.
-The total row is particularly important because it’ll feed across to your mini profit and loss forecast.
+The total row is particularly important because it’ll feed across to your mini profit-and-loss forecast.

 If you’re not sure where to start when predicting your future sales figures, here are a few pointers:

 • Think about what your objectives are, such as launching a new product or expanding into a new market.
-If you’re aiming to make more sales in a particular area then consider building this into your mini sales forecast.
+If you’re aiming to make more sales in a particular area, then consider building this into your mini sales forecast.

 • Can you see any trends in your previous year’s sales figures, such as seasonal variations?